d2l-ai/d2l-en/chapter_installation/index.md

 At this point, you can open http://localhost:8888
-(it may have already opened automatically) in your Web browser.
+(it may have already opened automatically) in your web browser.
 Then we can run the code for each section of the book.
 Whenever you open a new command line window, you will need to execute `conda activate d2l`